Every marketer knows the classic sales adage: “Sell the sizzle, not the steak.”

 The action figure fiasco

 Last week, I got curious about this whole AI portrait trend flooding my feed.
-You know the ones—people posting those suspiciously flattering AI action figure renderings with captions like “I just typed ‘make me’ and got this perfect likeness!”
+The ones with people posting those suspiciously flattering AI action figure renderings with captions like “I just typed ‘make me’ and got this perfect likeness!”

 So, I decided to run my own little experiment.
-I asked ChatGPT to design a “limited edition action figure” of me—a Black female copywriter, editor, and brand specialist.
+I asked ChatGPT to design a “limited edition action figure” of me, a Black female story spinner, idea wrangler, and verb hurdler.

 Version 1

 So, I decided to run my own little experiment.
-I asked ChatGPT to design a “limited edition action figure” of me—a Black female copywriter, editor, and brand specialist.
+I asked ChatGPT to design a “limited edition action figure” of me, a Black female story spinner, idea wrangler, and verb hurdler.

 Version 1